-The DMA supports external accesses to data, I/O, and extended program memory.
+The 5410A DMA supports external accesses to extended program, extended data, and extended I/O memory.
 These overlay pages are only visible to the DMA controller.
 A maximum of two DMA channels can be used for external memory accesses.
 The DMA external accesses require a minimum of 8 cycles for external writes and a minimum of 11 cycles for external reads assuming the XIO02 is in consecutive mode (CONSEC = 1), wait state is set to two, and CLKOUT is not divided (DIVFCT = 00).